DarrenTheAnalyst/Cycling-Performance/README.md

 I do not subscribe to Peloton; rather, I use the 'Just Ride' feature to create a customized cycling program.

 There is a readout at the end of each ride.
-I have been manually recording the metrics from each readout.
+I have been recording the metrics from each readout.

 Those metrics are the basis of this data project.